jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 For the test environment we need to copy over the already installed base dependencies just like we did for the development environment.
-Following that we need to install the `chromium`, `chromium-chromedriver`, and some python packages in order to install selenium to run our system tests through a chrome headless browser, and finally we install the specific gems for the test environment.
+Following that we need to install the `chromium`, `chromium-chromedriver`, and some python packages in order to install selenium to run our system tests through a chrome headless browser.
+Finally we install the specific gems for the test environment.

 The actual `test` stage looks really similar to the `dev` stage, but in this case we'll be running `bundle exec rspec` as our run command.

 ### Running the Application Locally

-In this next section we're going to look at another bin file we'll be adding along with a few changes we need to make to our `database.yml` file to run the application locally and wrapping up with an additional selenium drive we'll want to add to run our tests from inside the container.
+In this next section we're going to look at another bin file we'll be adding along with a few changes we need to make to our `database.yml` file to run the application locally and wrapping up with an additional selenium driver we'll want to add to run our tests from inside the container.

 #### bin/docker